-The financial statements of the Group entities are prepared in accordance with applicable International Financial Reporting Standards ("IFRS") as adopted by the European Union should be read in conjunction with this document.
+The financial statements of the Group entities are prepared in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board should be read in conjunction with this document.
 See footnotes to the financial statements for details of accounting and valuation principals applicable to these positions.